RyanCordell/DRLAPDA/README.md

 # DRLAPDA
+## About
-The PDA for the DoomRL Arsenal mod
+The PDA for the DoomRL Arsenal mod.
+It allows for relatively quick and painless previewing of the hundreds of weapons and equipment items present in the mod via a mouse-driven user interface.
+Coded entirely through GDCC-ACC.

+---

+## Thanks
+### Alison
+For their generous, in-depth knowledge on programming and tricks with ZDoom that helped iron out some interesting issues.

+### Yholl
+For making the DoomRL Arsenal mod to begin with.

+(More credits will come with time as I remember the contributions)

 ## Structure
 ### acs/